AstraaDev/Discord-FarmMergeValley-Injector/README.md

 ```js
 this['servi' + 'ces']['mapGr' + 'id']['setCo'
 ```
 - There will normally be 2 results.
-Navigate to the second result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
+Navigate to the first result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
 <img src="img/FMV_3.png" width="400">

 - Return to the game and move or remove an object *(the game should stop again)*